+b.
 Leaving the store Fatima thinks, "Each bag of groceries seems as heavy as a watermelon!"
-Use Fatima's idea about the weight of the ' watermelon to estimate the total weight of 7 bags.
+Use Fatima's idea about the weight of the watermelon to estimate the total weight of 7 bags.

-21 kg altogether.
+She estimates the bags weigh about 21 kg altogether.